 See a complete list of publicationsBack to Top

 Laugesen, M.J.
-(In press, Fall 2016) Fixing Medical Prices: How Physicians are Paid.
+(2016) Fixing Medical Prices: How Physicians are Paid.
 Cambridge: Harvard University Press.

 Laugesen, M.J.
 2015.
 Commentary: Policy Disruption and Payment Policy Drift.
 Journal of Health Politics, Policy and Law 40(4) August.